 Many other parameters will be measured to improve the performance of the accelerator facility.
 Chromaticity, coupling, tune shift, coherent oscillations, diagnostics of instabilities, strength of magnets, response matrix, non-linear resonances, vacuum chamber impedance are some of them.
 There are many ways of getting them by using the equipments listed above.

 10.4 Diagnostic System of SESAME

-The diagnostic elements proposed for the storage ring SESAME are given in the Figure (10.1) A detailed description is given in the following.
+The diagnostic elements proposed for the SESAME machine are shown in the figure (10.1).
+A detailed description is given in the following sections.